Radlett: Modern period

+Governance

+There are three tiers of local government covering Radlett, at parish, district (borough), and county level: Aldenham Parish Council, Hertsmere Borough Council, and Hertfordshire County Council.

+Radlett is the main settlement within the parish of Aldenham, having grown to be significantly larger than Aldenham village.
+The parish council retains the historic Aldenham name, but has its offices in Radlett at the Radlett Centre.
+For representation on Hertsmere Borough Council, the parish of Aldenham is divided into two wards called Aldenham East and Aldenham West.
+The urban area of Radlett straddles these two wards.

+Radlett is classed as a post town by the Royal Mail, corresponding to the WD7 postcode district, which also covers the neighbouring village of Shenley.

 Transport

 Radlett lies close to the M25 and M1 motorways and the A1 trunk road.
-There is a 24-hour metro-style commuter rail service on the Thameslink route that connects Radlett railway station to central London including St Pancras International taking from as little as 21 minutes, Farringdon (27 mins), City Thameslink and Blackfriars.
+There is a 24-hour metro-style commuter rail service on the Thameslink route that connects Radlett railway station to central London including St Pancras International taking from as little as 21 minutes, Farringdon (25 mins), City Thameslink and Blackfriars.
 From Radlett there are also direct train services to London Gatwick and London Luton airports, whilst London Heathrow is a thirty-minute drive away.
 Radlett is part of Transport for London's (TfL) Oyster card and contactless payment travel system.

 There are two main buses that run through Radlett, both operated by Uno.
 Route 602 runs roughly east–west connecting Watford, Radlett, St Albans and Hatfield and route 601 running roughly north–south connecting Hatfield, St Albans, Radlett and Borehamwood.

+Radlett is mentioned in the 1965 cinema movie „The Ipcress File“ at minute 1:31 in the platform announcement: The 755 Express leaving platform 13 will stop at Radlett, Leicester, Nottingham and Sheffield.

 Religion

-2011 Census data
+2021 Census data

-Radlett had an official Jewish population of 28.3 per cent, a high proportion compared to the rest of England and Wales.
+As of the 2021 census, Radlett had an official Jewish population of 29.6% which was one of the highest concentrations in the country.
+Those identifying as Christian constituted 35.6%, forming a plurality.

 Places of worship

-There are four churches in Radlett: Christ Church, an Anglican church on Watling Street founded in 1864; St. Anthony of Padua Catholic Church in the Crosspath; St. John's Anglican church, a sister church of Christ Church, in Gills Hill Lane; and The United Free Church in Station Road.
+There are four churches in Radlett: Christ Church, an Anglican church on Watling Street founded in 1864; St. Anthony of Padua Catholic Church in The Crosspath; St. John's Anglican church, a sister church of Christ Church, in Gills Hill Lane; and The United Free Church in Station Road.
 The United Free Church was formed by uniting the Methodist and United Reformed Churches in Radlett.

 There are three synagogues: the Radlett United Synagogue which serves the Orthodox Jewish community, and the Radlett Reform Synagogue (formerly Radlett & Bushey Reform Synagogue) which serves the Reform Jewish community, as well as the Chabad of Radlett Synagogue Chabad house.